| |

 What if you have more or less than 10 days?

-• With 7 days in Portugal, we think you can realistically tackle the Lisbon – Porto corridor (including some nice day trips) OR the Algarve.
+• With 7 days we think you can realistically tackle the Lisbon – Porto corridor (including some nice day trips) OR the Algarve.
 Not both.
+Here’s our 7 day Portugal itinerary, which covers the Lisbon to Porto corridor.

 • With two weeks in Portugal, you’ll have more time to breathe and can add a few additional stops in smaller cities like Braga, Coimbra, Tavira, or Évora in addition to seeing Lisbon, Porto, and the Algarve.